chrismoroney/chrismoroney/README.md

-### Hi there!
+# Hi there!
 Welcome to my GitHub page! 👋

-# My name is Chris Moroney.
+### My name is Chris Moroney!
+Here are some things about me:

 - 🔭 I’m currently working on job applications!
 - 🌱 I’m currently learning about Angular apps